BitcoinDesign/Guide/guide/payments/contacts.md

     - file: manual-add-contact-add-address-valid
       alt: Address entry screen with inline validation for a Lightning address
       caption: Inline validation lets users know about if addresses are accepted.
+    - file: manual-add-contact-with-address
+      alt: A contact with a Lightning address assigned
+      caption: A contact with a Lightning address associated.
+imagesSupportedFormats:
     - file: manual-add-contact-add-address-valid-on-chain
       alt: Address entry screen with inline validation for an on-chain address
       caption: Particular properties of address types can be pointed out right away.
-    - file: manual-add-contact-with-address
-      alt: A contact with a Lightning address assigned
-      caption: A contact with a Lightning address associated.
     - file: manual-add-contact-with-on-chain-address
       alt: A contact with an on-chain address assigned
       caption: A contact with an on-chain address attached.
 Once a payment is made to the address, it disappears from this list.
+    - file: manual-add-contact-add-address-xpub-toggle
+      alt:
+      caption: You may want to support certain address formats to give users flexibility, but ensure they understand the implications.
+    - file: manual-add-contact-add-address-xpub-error
+      alt:
+      caption: Alternatively, you may not want to support certain formats.
+Be conscious not to lock users out of making important payments when they need to.
 imagesMultiAddressContact:
     - file: multi-address-contact
       alt: Contact screen with multiple transactions and addresses